SandaruwanB/SandaruwanB/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to see you.</h1>

-hi, i'm [Abhishek Naidu](https://abhishknads.me/), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm [Sandaruwan Bandara](https://www.linkedin.com/in/sandaruwan-bandara/), a passionate self-taught full stack developer and a freelance software engineer from Sri Lanka. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

 #Welcome to my Profile
 - 👋 Hi, I’m @Sandaruwan